 Cloud upload speed is too slow to encrypt Microsoft 365 (SharePoint and OneDrive) data at scale.

-Can Microsoft 365 help ransomware spread within organization?
+Microsoft 365 help ransomware spread within organization

-In addition, ransomware may plant infected files (including Microsoft Office documents) to local file sharing servers and to SharePoint Online sites (if ransomware has access to a machine that is synched to SharePoint using OneDrive application).
+In addition, ransomware may plant infected files (including Microsoft Office documents) to local file sharing servers and to SharePoint Online sites - if ransomware has access to a machine that is synched to SharePoint using OneDrive application.

-Therefore, SharePoint Online may be used to spread ransomware within organization (as a secondary lateral movement option), in case infected files are synched from an infected machine to a SharePoint site.
+To sum up, SharePoint Online may be used to spread ransomware within organization (as a secondary lateral movement option), in case infected files are synched from an infected machine to a SharePoint site.

 Can ransomware be executed in Microsoft 365 cloud?